-Mitch Eadie and Jamal Ford-Robinson to leave Bristol
+Northampton Saints to sign Bristol's Mitch Eadie and Jamal Ford-Robinson

 - From the section Rugby Union

-Mitch Eadie and Jamal Ford-Robinson will leave Premiership strugglers Bristol at the end of the season, despite being offered new contracts.
+Northampton Saints are to sign number eight Mitch Eadie and front-rower Jamal Ford-Robinson from Bristol for the start of the 2017-18 season.

+Both players were offered new contracts at Bristol, whom they helped win promotion to the top flight last season and to a recent upturn in form.

+"We've liked what we've seen and believe that they have the ambition and quality to have a big impact here at the Saints."

+Bristol head coach Mark Tainton said he was "very disappointed" that the pair would be leaving at the end of the season.

-Head coach Mark Tainton said: "Both players would have played a significant role in developing what we are building at Bristol Rugby.
+"Both players would have played a significant role in developing what we are building at Bristol Rugby," he added.

-"We're very disappointed to see them depart at the end of the season."

-Eadie added: "This was one of the most difficult decisions me and my family have had to make.
+Eadie said the decision had been "one of the most difficult" he has had to make.

-"I've come through the academy system and Bristol is the club that gave me my chance in the game."
+"I've come through the academy system and Bristol is the club that gave me my chance in the game," he continued.

 Ford-Robinson, who came through the Leicester academy, has made seven Premiership appearances so far this season.

-"It's been a hugely enjoyable two years at Bristol and the support from the rugby community in the city has been fantastic," hesaid.
+"It's been a hugely enjoyable two years at Bristol and the support from the rugby community in the city has been fantastic," he said.

 "The supporters have been magnificent towards me and I appreciate how welcome they have made me feel here."